Eco-driving: what is it and how do you do it?

 Remove unnecessary load from the vehicle

-Make sure the vehicle is in good condition
+Ensuring the vehicle is in good condition

 Pay attention to your ventilation

-Going further to reduce your environmental impact
+Going further to reduce our environmental impact

 Why practice eco-driving?

-Image by Anaëlle Babled
+Picture of Anaëlle Babled

 Anaëlle Babled